WordPress/WordPress-Coding-Standards/README.md

     - `old_text_domain`: an array with one or more (old) text domain names which need to be replaced;
     - `new_text_domain`: the correct (new) text domain as a string.

+    **Note**: When using PHP_CodeSniffer 4.0+, this sniff will fix the text domain everywhere for plugins, but it will **not** fix the text domain in the CSS file header for themes, as PHP_CodeSniffer 4.0+ does not support scanning CSS files.
+Manual intervention will be required to update the `Text Domain` header in the theme's CSS file.

 ## Contributing